jekyllgrim/ZScript_Basics/HUD_and_statusbar.md

 * `bool forceScaled` — if you pass `true`, the HUD will always be drawn at the same size, ignoring all scaling options (meaning, the player won't be able to scale the HUD using the "User interface scale" menu option).
 False by default.

-* `int resW` — the width of the HUD.
+* `int resW` — the width of the statusbar HUD box.
 The default value is `-1` which is interpreted as 320.

-* `int resH` —the height of the HUD.
+* `int resH` —the height of the statusbar HUD box.
 The default value is `-1` which is interpreted as 200.

 * `int rel` — currently unused and shouldn't be modified (defaults to `-1`).